Synopsis

 An additional reader of ‘Animalia’s Talent-O-Topia’ will be released in the US.

-ATOM – The Australian Teacher’s of Media Awards nomination for Best Children’s Television Production.
-The Awards ceremony will be held in October 2008.
+ATOM – The Australian Teacher’s of Media Award won in 2008 for the Best Children’s Television Production.

 Press Clippings